karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

       steps {

         script {
-          echo "Increment the application version..."
+          echo 'Increment the application version...'
           // Increment the application version
           // You can use a npm package like 'npm-version' or write a custom script to increment the version
           // Example: sh 'npm run version:increment'